simonmichael/hledger/shell-completion/README.md

 make
 ```

-Hint: GNU make, GNU m4, and GNU parallel must be installed to call `make`.
+Hint: GNU make and  GNU m4 must be installed to call `make`.
-The first two usually are.
+These are present on most systems anyway.
+Additionally the build will run a lot faster with parallell jobs.
+Use `make -j$(nproc)` for best effect.

 The generated completion script must be installed.
 The package maintainer for
 your distribution should be responsible for this.